raphaelfbastos/dreu/logs/week-04.md

 ## Goals

-Further study possible applications for quantum annealing
+- Further study possible applications for quantum annealing

-Synthesize notes for meeting with Panos
+- Synthesize notes for meeting with Panos
+- Schedule meeting with Panos

 ## Approach and Implementation

-Read more literature and took notes
+This week, I read more literature and took more notes, as well as marked the meeting with Panos for Wednesday of next week.
+Not much to write about otherwise.

 ## Results

-Have a decent idea of types of possible applications
+- Have a decent idea of types of possible applications

 ## Notes

-Will add more later, need to backtrack notes